ayl48/FastRobots/source/Lab7.md

 ___

 ## References
-I heavily referenced Professor Helbling's slides and Wenyi's page.
+I referenced Professor Helbling's slides and Wenyi's page.
 I also discussed ideas with Becky, Sabian, and Akshati.